Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Localized states engineering

 Starting with a given symmetry sector fixed by $n_0$, our aim is to find operators $\mathcal{A}$ and $\mathcal{A}^{\dag}$ that obey the bosonic canonical commutation relations $\left[ \mathcal{A}, \mathcal{A}^{\dag} \right] = 1$, with the defining property

-where $\mathcal{N}$ is a constant.
-In other words, by acting $n_0$ times on the bosonic vacuum state with the operator $\mathcal{A}^\dagger$, we aim at retrieving the localized ground state {of the Hamiltonian in Eq.}~\eqref{eq_H_full_model} in the symmetry sector with $n_0$ particles on the first non-vacant site.
-From now on, we will refer to these operators as \textit{superbosonic} creation and annihilation operators, since, in contrast to single site annhilation and creation operators, they act on a localized region of the system, by creating or destroying a bosonic localised tail along the chain.
-Likewise, we will refer to the localized ground states $|\widetilde{n}_0\rangle$ as \textit{superbosons}.
+where \ric{$|\psi_0(n_0)\rangle$ is the localized tail of the ground state at fixed symmetry sector $n_0$ and} $\mathcal{N}$ is a constant.
+In other words, by acting $n_0$ times on the bosonic vacuum state with the operator $\mathcal{A}^\dagger$, we aim to retrieve the localized ground state {of the Hamiltonian in Eq.}~\eqref{eq_H_full_model} in the symmetry sector with $n_0$ particles on the first nonvacant site.
+From now on, we refer to these operators as \textit{superbosonic} creation and annihilation operators since, in contrast to single site annihilation and creation operators, they act on a localized region of the system, by creating or destroying a bosonic localized tail along the chain.
+Likewise, we refer to the localized ground states $|\widetilde{n}_0\rangle$ as \textit{superbosons}.

-In order to find an explicit form for such operators we employ the adiabatic theorem.
-From numerical evidence our Hamiltonian is gapped within the whole localized phase.
-Therefore, there exists a slow tuning of $s$ which enables to connect two localized ground states at fixed values of $U$ and $n_0$.
-We consider such unitary transformation $\mathcal{U}(s,U)$ linking the ground state for $s=\infty$ with the target one at $s>s_c(U)$ in a fixed symmetry sector specified by the occupation $n_0$ of the first non-vacant site.
+In order to find an explicit form for such operators, we employ the adiabatic theorem.
+From numerical evidence our Hamiltonian, is gapped within the whole localized phase \ric{(see Fig.~\ref{fig_gap_adiabatic_protocol})}.
+Therefore, there exists a slow tuning of $s$ that enables us to connect two localized ground states at fixed values of $U$ and $n_0$.
+We consider such a unitary transformation $\mathcal{U}(s,U)$ linking the ground state for $s=\infty$ with the target one at $s>s_c(U)$ in a fixed symmetry sector specified by the occupation $n_0$ of the first nonvacant site.
 We fix $s=\infty$ as our starting point since the Hamiltonian is diagonal in the number operator when $s\to\infty$ and its ground state is simply the tensor product $|n_0\rangle \otimes_{j\geq 1}|0\rangle_j$.
-By the adiabatic theorem the unitary operator takes the following form~\cite{sakurai2017modern,messiah2014quantum}
+By the adiabatic theorem, the unitary operator takes the following form~\cite{sakurai2017modern,messiah2014quantum}: